Google Pixel 9: Everything we know about the latest flagship

 Editor

-Google has now confirmed that it will fully reveal the Pixel 9 series and a new folding phone at its annual Made by Google event on 13 August – two months earlier than the usual October reveal dates for new Pixel phones.
+Google is set to fully reveal the Pixel 9 series and a new folding phone at its annual Made by Google event on 13 August .
+Unusually, that’s two months earlier than the typical October reveal dates for new Pixel phones, and sooner than Apple announces the newest iPhone.

 Google isn’t the only tech giant to have had its next big announcement spoilt.
 A slew of iPhone 16 rumours have outlined exactly what we can expect to see from Apple’s latest phone range when it’s announced in September.
 We’re rounding up those iPhone 16 rumours in a separate article.